- The Ultimate Landlord Tip: Choose Your Tenants Wisely

 The best money I’ve spent lately was on a tree and a friend.
 I felt a triple happiness boost each time, which reminded me of the tie between money and emotions.

-• What a 1% Fee Really Costs You
+- How Much Money a 1% Advisor Fee Really Costs

 One of the few things we can control when we invest is what we choose to pay in fees.
 Lets’s look at what a fee of only 1% can do to your long term gains.